corentin-dev/smmR/README.md

 ## Contributing

 Contributions to this package are warmly welcome.
 Do not hesitate to open an issue to discuss new features.

+The official repository is at [PLMLab](https://plmlab.math.cnrs.fr/lmrs/statistique/smmR/).
+But to help with issues and contributions, a mirror has been setup at [Github](https://github.com/corentin-dev/smmR).

 If you want to contribute to the code, you can fork the repository, make some changes and create a pull request to have them integrated into the package.
 You can use the `devtools::check()` function in order to verify that tests are still passing.
 See also the contributing guidelines.